thevgergroup/fsspec-encrypted/README.md

 # fsspec-encrypted

-`fsspec-encrypted` is a Python package that provides an encrypted filesystem layer using the `fsspec` interface.
+`fsspec-encrypted` is a package that provides an encrypted filesystem for use with Python.
+It's built on [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) making it compatible with Cloud Services like S3, GCS, Azure Blob Service / Data Lake etc.
+As well as bringing encryption to Pandas Data Frames.

 It allows users to transparently encrypt and decrypt files while maintaining compatibility with any underlying `fsspec`-compatible filesystem (e.g., local, S3, GCS, etc.).

-This supersedes [fs-encrypted](https://github.com/thevgergroup/fs-encrypted) as it appears pyfilesystem2 is no longer maintained.
-So we are switching to [fsspec](https://github.com/fsspec/filesystem_spec/) which has a broad level of adoption.

 - [fsspec-encrypted](#fsspec-encrypted)